Tozerh/stock-analysis/README.md

 ![2018 Refactored Time](https://github.com/Tozerh/stocks-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

 Refactoring the 2017 code resulted in an 86% decrease in runtime, and the 2018 refactoring resulted in an 84% decrease in runtime for the macro.
 What exactly accounts for such an increase in efficiency?
-In the case of refactoring this VBA code, the answer is in the use arrays to only require the code to run once through the source data in order to store our output values for stock ticker name, volume, starting price, and ending price.
-(In the refactored code, the array to store stock ticker names is the same as the original code, so I will be focusing on volume, starting price, and ending price below.)
+In the case of refactoring this VBA code, the answer is in the use arrays to only require the code to run once through the source data in order to store our output values for each stock ticker name, volume, starting price, and ending price.
+(In the refactored code, the array to store stock ticker names is the same as the original code, so I will be focusing on volume, starting prices, and ending prices arrays below.)

 I first had to declare these new output arrays: